rnietoe/Training/docs/AWS/08-Databases.md

     * disaster recovery
     * hosting a cross region with lower latency
     * MS SQL Server cannot be read replica
-    * From the RDS instance, select the action `Create read replica` (must have backups turned on) and check the option Public accesible.
+    * `Create read replica` from the RDS instance (must have backups turned on) and check the option Public accesible.
-    * A new RDS instance is created for the read replica **wihout any impact**.
+    * A new RDS instance is created for the read replica **without any impact**.
     * A read replica can be promoted as a standalone instance.
 Note that the promotion process is irreversible.
 * Use of **AWS EBS** volumes for database and log storage.
 Only Aurora uses its storage system.
 * We can manage RDS instances (CPU and Memory) using AWS CLI, AWS RDS API or management console.